Kim-Thomas/justified/README.md

 - **gridContainer** : your grid container selector
 - **gridItems** : your grid items selector
 - **enableImagesLoaded** : (*optional*)(*default: false*) determine if justified should use the awesome plugin from Dessandro "ImagesLoaded" ( you'll have to include it yourself though ).

+### Credits
+- Pictures : they are all from pixabay :) thanks to their awesome users sharing these super cool pictures !
+- ImagesLoaded : another awesome jquery plugin from Dessandro.
+Check his website : https://github.com/desandro/imagesloaded